Duluth Stream Corps Restores Shorelines

 Location: Duluth, Minn.

-Approximate cost of project: $655,625, most of which was provided by the Great Lakes Restoration Initiative.
-Additionally, many of the materials, trees, and man-hours were donated by several organizations and individuals.
+Approximate cost: $655,625, most of which was provided by the Great Lakes Restoration Initiative

-Results and accomplishments: The program has planted 18,177 trees and shrubs along 22 miles of shorelines.
+The program has planted 18,177 trees and shrubs along 22 miles of shorelines.
 This helps filter out sediments and pollutants from Duluth’s streams and rivers, and improves water quality for both people and wildlife.
 Shoreline vegetation also provides shading for aquatic habitats, contributes leaf and branch litter for aquatic habitats, and provides food and shelter for riparian habitats.
 These restoration projects have also increased local property values by improving the aesthetics of the properties of participating landowners.
-The Stream Corps program provided training and employment for 14 un- or underemployed Duluth residents.
+The Stream Corps program provided training and employment for 14 unemployed and underemployed Duluth residents.